Rushikesh-264/Text-to-speech/README.md

     To download the speech as an audio file, click the "Save" button.

 Contribution

     Contributions to enhance functionality, improve the user interface, or address issues are welcome.
 Feel free to open issues for bugs or suggestions.

+Feel free to customize this README according to your project's specific details and structure.